kirschholzfink/encryption_app/README.md

 Upon executing the file, the program will prompt the user to enter parameters used in the de-/encryption process.

-(In order to decrypt a file that has previously been encrypted with a set of parameters, naturally, the same parameters should be used.)

-As encryption quality depends significantly on the complexity of your parameters, to give it a quick try, here's my recommendation:
+As encryption quality significantly depends on the complexity of your parameters, to give it a quick try, you may want to use these sample ones:

 a : 421